uploadcare/uploadcare-rails/README.md

     class Post < ActiveRecord::Base
-      attr_accessible :content, :name, :title
+      attr_accessible :content, :name, :title, :file     # don't forget to make this attribute accessible

       is_uploadcare_file :file                           # this is a line you want to add end

 To use a widget, its client-side code must be compiled along with all of your other code.
 Add `require` directives for that: